 Can’t do this.
 Can’t go there.
 That’s not allowed.

-For many businesses, particularly those in the retail world, the opportunity has been to accelerate into e-Commerce.
+For many businesses, particularly those in retail, the opportunity has been to move into e-Commerce.
 To set up their own online store.

-But as restrictions ease and retail stores start to re-open, it’s a good time to reflect on what online shoppers want from e-Commerce.
+But as restrictions ease and retail stores start to re-open, it’s a good time to review what do online shoppers actually want when they shop online.

 Interest in online shopping in the last 12 months

 Certainly, during the lock-down phase, interest in online shopping rocketed.
-Check out the latest Google Trends survey and look at that spike that started at the end of March 2020 with the toilet paper apocalypse being predicted.
+Check out Google Trends.
+Look at the spike which started at the end of March 2020 with the runs on toilet paper.

-Look at how Shopify is growing it’s presence.
+Look at how Shopify is growing its presence.
 How brands like Lindt chocolate and Heinz ketchup jumped into Direct-to-Consumer.
-Heck, even IGA which we’d flagged in a previous post as a e-Commerce laggard has managed to launch an online delivery service.

 But look at the more recent trend.